-We have built, and are continuing to scale, a leading artificial intelligence ("AI") and data network for the benefit of financial services and other service providers, their customers, and investors.
-Financial services and other service providers integrated in our network, which we refer to as our "Partners," range from high-growth financial technology companies to incumbent banks and financial institutions, auto finance providers and property related service providers.
-Partners benefit from our network to extend financial products to their customers, in turn helping those customers fulfill their financial needs and dreams.
-These assets originated by Partners with the assistance of Pagaya's AI technology are eligible to be acquired by Financing Vehicles1.
-During 2021, certain Financing Vehicles began purchasing single-family rental properties identified by our AI and data network.
+Pagaya has built, and is continuing to scale, a leading artificial intelligence ("AI") and data network for the benefit of financial services providers, their customers, and asset investors.
+Financial services providers integrated in Pagaya's network, which are referred to as Pagaya's "Partners," range from high-growth financial technology companies to incumbent financial institutions, auto finance providers and brokers.
+Partners utilize Pagaya's network to extend financial products to their customers, in turn helping those customers fulfill their financial needs and dreams.
+These assets originated by Partners with the assistance of Pagaya's AI technology are eligible to be acquired by Financing Vehicles.

 In recent years, investments in digitization have improved the front-end delivery of financial products, upgrading customer experience and convenience.
-Notwithstanding these advances, we believe underlying approaches to the determination of credit worthiness for financial products are often outdated and overly manual.
-In our experience, providers of financial services tend to utilize a limited number of factors to make decisions, operate with siloed technology infrastructure and have data limited to their own experience.
-As a result, we believe financial services providers approve a smaller proportion of their application volume than is possible with the benefit of modern technology, such as our AI technology and data network.
+Notwithstanding these advances, Pagaya believes underlying approaches to the determination of credit fitness for financial products are often outdated and overly manual.
+In Pagaya's experience, providers of financial services tend to utilize a limited number of factors to make decisions, operate with siloed technology infrastructure and have data limited to their own experience.
+As a result, Pagaya believes financial services providers approve a smaller proportion of their application volume than is possible with the benefit of modern technology, such as Pagaya's AI technology and network.